 - The Affordable Care Act specifically exempts your coverage.

 - You had a gap in coverage that didn’t exceed three successive months.

 - Your financial situation doesn’t currently allow you to afford health insurance.

 - Your minimum required payment for annual premiums is exceeds eight percent of your household income.

 Can Community Tax Help Me Understand My Health Insurance?

 Yes!
 We have worked with over 44,000 clients find solutions to their tax issues.
 Whether you want to understand how your health insurance affects your taxes, or you want to dig your way out of tax debt, Community Tax is there to help you reach your financial goals.
 We’ve worked with almost every tax situation imaginable, from simple tax preparation to representing clients before the IRS.
-Our team of certified tax experts offer a variety of tax services to help you reach your financial goals.
+Our team of licensed tax experts offer a variety of tax services to help you reach your financial goals.
 If you’re ready to take control of tax debt or maximize tax refunds, contact us today at 999.676.4319 for a free consultation.